-UNFPA Strategic Plan Outcome: Gender equality, the empowerment of all women and girls, and reproductive rights are advanced in development and humani Indicators Baseline s Targets (2023) Progress against Targets Comments Output 3: Policy, legal and accountability frameworks are strengthened to advance gender equality and empower women and young people, especially adolescent girls, to exercise their reproductive rights and to be protected from violence and harmful practices.
+UNFPA Strategic Plan Outcome: Gender equality, the empowerment of all women and girls, and reproductive rights are advanced in development and humani - • • Weillie of the woll on and gine, and reproductive rights are Indicators Baseline Targets (2023) Progress against Targets Comments Output 3: Policy, legal and accountability frameworks are strengthened to advance gender equality and empower women and young people, especially adolescent girls, to exercise their reproductive rights and to be protected from violence and harmful practices.
 Number of national policies, strategies and plans integrating gender-based violence prevention, protection and response interventions.
 2 4 4 Target achieved, though the National University of Lesotho (NUL) Gender Policy was not completed due to long process for approval by the University's decision-making organs.
 Output 4: Multisectoral capacity to prevent and address gender-based violence and harmful practices is improved at national and district levels.
 Essential services package for gender-based violence response adapted and implemented in UNFPA priority districts No Yes Yes Number of identified sexual gender- based violence survivors aged 15-24 years in UNFPA priority districts who received essential services.
 0 1,000 111 Target not achieved.
 This indicator was not reported on in 2021.
 Number of parents/guardians and teachers with comprehensive knowledge and information to eliminate child marriage in UNFPA priority districts.
 0 3,000 8,873 Target surpassed